Read a Transcript of Trump's Press Conference on Ethics

 Along with Trump, Vice President-elect Mike Pence, press secretary Sean Spicer and Morgan Lewis attorney Sheri Dillon spoke at the event.

-Below is a running transcript of the event.
+Below is a complete transcript of the event.

 SPICER: Morning.
 Thanks for being here (ph). (inaudible) days away from the inauguration of the next president and vice president of the United States.
 It’s an opportunity to be here today to allow the president-elect to take your questions.

-After the president-elect makes some remarks, he will introduce Ms. Sheri Dillon, a prominent attorney in Washington, D.C. with the prestigious form of Morgan Lewis who will — who structured the agreements pursuant to the president’s business arrangements and she will give brief remarks.
+After the president-elect makes some remarks, he will introduce Ms. Sheri Dillon, a prominent attorney in Washington, D.C. with the prestigious firm of Morgan Lewis who will — who structured the agreements pursuant to the president’s business arrangements and she will give brief remarks.

 Before we start, I want to bring your attention to a few points on the report that was published in BuzzFeed last night.
 It’s frankly outrageous and highly irresponsible for a left-wing blog that was openly hostile to the president-elect’s campaign to drop highly salacious and flat out false information on the internet just days before he takes the oath of office.